Enjoying the journey

 Since those early days of leadership, I have received many opportunities to lead organizations like Pine Cove (Camp Director), Hawaiian Falls Waterparks (General Manager), and Typhoon Texas Waterparks (Director of Organizational Development).
 These professional roles, coupled with so many other leadership experiences (such as coaching youth sports, working with college students, and speaking at events), have shaped my leadership ability.

 When I look back over this journey, I’ve had seasons where I felt very competent as a leader and others where insecurity got the best of me.
 I have experienced successes and failures, but every one of them provided me with leadership skills and key lessons that guided me throughout the years.

-That’s why I created this company.
-I want to use the lessons I’ve learned to help equip you and your leadership team for maximum influence.
-Or said another way, I want to provide leadership tools that will help you make a difference in the lives of the people around you.
+That’s why I created this company: to use the lessons I’ve learned to help equip you and your leadership team for maximum influence.
+And to provide leadership tools that will help you make a difference in the lives of the people around you.